To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-Befunky is a fairly new photo editor, text editor and graphic designer all in one.
-It doesn’t require any software or account registration to start editing, so you can get started touching up photos in no time.
+Befunky is a photo editor, text editor and graphic designer all in one.
+It doesn’t require any software or account registration to start editing, so you can get started touching up photos in no time online.
 Simply go to their website, upload or import your photo, edit it, and when it’s ready to share you can save it as an optimized file to your computer, Google Drive or Dropbox account.

 Video: BeFunky Overview

 Watch this minute and a half video to get a quick overview of all the things you can do using BeFunky, and see the software in action!

 There are a handful of other popular photo editing products on the market.
 Each has been around long enough and/or is used widely enough to warrant our review.
 But, keep in mind, they lack some of the more advanced “bells and whistles” you’ll get from the top three we’ve selected above.
 Read on to find out more about each (listed in alphabetical order).